wso2/docs-is/en/docs/deploy/deploy-wso2-using/docker-desktop.md

 3. Navigate to `https://<RELEASE_NAME>/carbon` on a new browser window.

+---

-## Try it Out
+## Try it out

 You can now test the functionalities of WSO2 Identity Server with your app.
-You can alternatively choose a sample app from [here](../../quick-starts/overview) and follow the steps given to deploy the chosen application.
+You can alternatively choose a sample app from [here](../../../quick-starts/overview) and follow the steps given to deploy the chosen application.

 Make sure you add the proxy port configuration to `<KUBERNETES_HOME>/advanced/is-pattern-1/values.yaml`.